Ergene Velimeşe S.K.

-Ergene Velimeşe Spor Kulübü is a Turkish football club located in Ergene, Turkey.
+Ergene Velimeşe Spor Kulübü is a Turkish football club located in Ergene, Tekirdağ in Turkey.

 History

 The club spent most of its history as an amateur club under the name Velimeşe Belediyespor, moving to the Turkish Regional Amateur League in 2014.
 The club changed their name to Ergene Velimeşe Spor Kulübü in 2016 and subsequently won the Turkish Regional Amateur League to get promoted into TFF Third League for the first time.
 On 23 May 2019, they beat Nevşehir Belediyespor in a playoff and were promoted into the TFF Second League for the 2019–20 season, also for the first time in their history.

 Colours and badge

 The club colours are blue and sky blue.